-Emergency Medical Services - The Emergency Medical Services fund (a special revenue fund) is used to account for ambulance and emergency medical assistance to Union County residents.
+Emergency Medical Services and Volunteer Fire Department - The Emergency Medical Services and Volunteer Fire Department fund (a special revenue fund) is used to account for ambulance and emergency medical and fire assistance to Union County residents.
 Revenues primarily consist of charges for services and special assessments.